 Nature is without a doubt the finest engineer and developer of all.
 As a result, scientists frequently emulate natural items' principles and structures in their devices.

 Neural networks are one of those instances.
-They may not only follow given algorithms and formulae, but rather operate on the basis of past experience.
+They may not only follow given algorithms and formulae but rather operate based on past experience.

 With the vast array of information available on neural networks, there is unfortunately very limited information on how you can use NNs in your business.

 That’s where we come in.
 This article will provide you with all the information you would need to know regarding adopting neural networks in business.
 If you want your company to be—and stay—competitive, this may be just what you need.

 An artificial neural network (ANN), often simply referred to as a neural network (NN), is an attempt to replicate the brain's network of neurons so that the computer may learn and make judgments in a human-like manner.
 Simply put, they are computational models, or what we know as algorithms.